-Samsung introduces ChatOn, a new messaging service for Android, iOS, BlackBerry, and moreAlex Wagner - Deputy Managing Editor, News Desk
+Samsung introduces ChatOn, a new messaging service for Android, iOS, BlackBerry, and moreAlex Wagner - Editorial Director of News and Content

 Feel the need for another new cross-platform messaging service in your life?
 Samsung's apparently got the cure for what ails ya with ChatOn, a service that allows users on iOS, Android, BlackBerry, and Bada to communicate without the need for traditional text message plans from your carrier.
 There's also said to be PC and feature phone versions of ChatOn in the works.
 Users will be able to send text, images, video, voice, and more through ChatOn and can also write on the profiles of their friends and check out their "Interaction Rank."
 Samsung is expected go into more detail about ChatOn at IFA and launch the service in 120 countries next month.
 Until then, a video of the service in action is available below for your viewing pleasure.

 Samsung definitely isn't the first phone manufacturer to come out with its own messaging service, but we're glad to see that ChatOn works across multiple platforms rather than being compatible with just Android or just Bada.
 Plus, we're all for anything that could potentially help lower our monthly cell phone bills because, as I'm sure many of you know, being popular isn't cheap.
 Any of you think ChatOn is something you could use on a day-to-day basis or would you rather stick with old-fashioned text messages?